Bolaji06/My-Article/Introduction to JavaScript classes.md

 rect1.rectInfo() // Rectangle is 10x6 dimension with 60 area
 ```

-In the example above we create a "Rectangle" class with a constructor that sets the "height" and "width" properties for each instance class.
+In the example above we create a "Rectangle" class with a constructor that sets the "height" and "width" properties for each instance class using `this`.
 We also create the "area" method that uses `this` to access the "height" and "width" properties of the current instance and return the area of the rectangle.
 Additionally, we defined a "rectInfo" method which display the some information of the rectangle by using `this` to access the "height" and "width" object properties with the "area" method.

 Later on, we create a new instance of "Rectangle" class using the `new` keyword, then we pass in the "height" and "width" values.
 We then call the the "area" method using the class instance "rect1".

 Next we call the "rectInfo" method using the class instance "rect1", which print the rectangle "width" and "height".

 ### Field

-JavaScript class fields are new feature in ECMAScript 2022 that allow you to define object properties directly within a class body, without the need to define them within the constructor method.
+JavaScript class fields are new feature in ECMAScript 2022, which allows you to define object properties directly within a class body, without the need to define them within the constructor method.
 This can make your code cleaner and easier to read and can also reduce the amount of code you need to write.
 Field are nothing but variables that holds information that is specific to a class.
 A field can be private or public.

 Private field can only be access within it's class definition,  accessing a private field outside it class definition will raise a syntax error.
 A private field is declared with # names (hash tag (#) followed by the field name) pronounced ***harsh names***.